-The best thing about Cotton Tree is having the choice between the calm waters of the River mouth as well as the surf of Maroochydore Beach – so you have the best of both worlds.
-Plus along the Riverbank is lots of grassy areas with playgrounds as well as walking and bike tracks.
+The best thing about Cotton Tree is having the choice between the calm waters of the River mouth as well as the surf of Maroochydore Beach – so you have the best of both worlds!
+Plus, along the Riverbank are lots of grassy areas with playgrounds, and walking and bike tracks.

-The little dining and shopping precedent of Cotton Tree is super chilled and great for long lunches.
+The little dining and shopping precinct of Cotton Tree is super chilled and great for long lunches.
 The area also has some great markets each Sunday.
-If you want to go further afield there is the Sunshine Plaza Shopping Centre and of course all the great attractions of the Sunshine Coast such as Australia Zoo, Sea Life, the Sunshine Coast hinterland, and stacks more.
+If you want to go further afield, there is the Sunshine Plaza Shopping Centre and, of course all the great attractions of the Sunshine Coast such as Australia Zoo, Sea Life, the Sunshine Coast hinterland, and stacks more.

 Couran Cove Resort– South Stradbroke Island

-We talked about North Stradbroke Island above, but Couran Cove Resort on South Stradbroke is also another one of the best weekend getaways Brisbane offers.
-Couran Cove is a short ferry ride from the Gold Coast, making it perfect for overnight trips from Brisbane or even a day trip.
+We talked about North Stradbroke Island above, but Couran Cove Resort on South Stradbroke is also one of the best weekend getaways Brisbane offers.
+Couran Cove is a short ferry ride from the Gold Coast, perfect for overnight trips from Brisbane or even a day trip.

 There is a range of great activities to keep the entire family entertained at Couran Cove.
 For those that love the water, you can spend your days swimming, fishing, surfing, kayaking and SUPing.
 Out of the water, there are some beautiful walking and bike tracks to explore.
 There is also plenty of opportunities to spot local wildlife too.

-There is a range of different accommodation options at Couran Cove from fully self contained rooms to small studios.
-There are also several different dining options, including fine dining to casual dining by the pool or beach club.
+There is a range of different accommodation options at Couran Cove, from fully self contained rooms to small studios.
+In addition, several different dining options include fine dining to casual dining by the pool or beach club.

 Whether you’re after a peaceful weekend retreat Brisbane offers or a weekend full of adventure, Couran Cove Resort has something for everyone.
+It’s one of the lovely holiday destinations near Brisbane for your next Queensland getaway.
 Click here to check out their accommodation options.

 A lovely place to go for a relaxing weekend surrounded by a gorgeous landscape is Lake Moogerah.
-Located around an hour and a half drive from the city this is perfect for a Brisbane weekend getaway.
+Located around an hour and a half drive from the city, this is perfect for a Brisbane weekend getaway, Queensland.

-Lake Moogerah is a dam, and so has plenty of water surface for a range of water activities.
+Lake Moogerah is a dam and so has plenty of water surface for a range of water activities.
 Here you can spend your days fishing, kayaking, SUPing, water skiing or swimming.
-The area is also great for bushwalking with the Mount Edwards track just across the dam wall, as well as lots of other walking trails in the area.
+The area is also great for bushwalking with the Mount Edwards track just across the dam wall and lots of other walking trails in the area.

-For those that just want to relax, with the gorgeous lake and mountains as a backdrop, this is the perfect place.
+This is the perfect place for those who just want to relax, with the gorgeous lake and mountains as a backdrop.
 The sunrises and sunsets are amazing and with no light pollution, the night sky here is perfect for stargazing.

-Surfers Paradise is one of those places that’s perfect whether you’re your looking for family weekend road trips from Brisbane or even a girls weekend Brisbane getaway.
-It’s ideal for those that like to in the centre of it all because in Surfers Paradise you’ve got it all – a great beach, loads of fun attractions and great restaurants and cafes.
+Surfers Paradise is one of those places that’s perfect whether you’re looking for family weekend road trips from Brisbane or even a girls weekend Brisbane getaway.
+It’s ideal for those that like to be in the centre of it all, because in Surfers Paradise you’ve got it all – a great beach, loads of fun attractions and great restaurants and cafes.